Free, industry leading educational resources

-Modern fleet management is a very different story – every day your business is bombarded with information from all directions – information about where the vehicles are, how much they’re costing, how they’re being driven, the contracts they’re on, the fuel they’re using, the upcoming to-do list…and the list goes on.
-Whilst this information is gold dust the sheer quantity can create confusion for even the most switched-on of fleet managers.
+Modern fleet management is a very different story.
+Every day your business is bombarded with information from all directions – information about where your vehicles are, how much they’re costing, how they’re being driven, the contracts they’re on, the fuel they’re using, the upcoming to-do list… the list goes on.
+Whilst this information is gold-dust, the sheer quantity can create confusion for even the most switched-on of fleet managers.

-7 Reasons to be beware of using Excel as a database
+7 Reasons to beware of using Excel as a database

-In this whitepaper, we will share some insights to help determine the right time to convert your Excel sheets to a real solution for your fleet management.
-We’ll also ease any concerns that you may have about subjecting your business to this kind of change.
+In this whitepaper, we share some insights to help determine the right time to convert your Excel sheets to a real solution for your fleet management.
+We’ll also ease any concerns that you may have about embarking upon a change like this.

 HR issues with fleet management

-HR issues are complex before you start to even think about the HR department’s link to the fleet.
-Daily challenges include recruiting employees, arranging and carrying out training, preventing discrimination and ensuring compliance, to name but a few.
+HR issues are complex long before you start to factor in the HR link to the fleet.
+Daily challenges include recruiting employees, arranging and carrying out training, protecting employee rights and ensuring legal compliance, to name but a few.

 These tasks are integral to the running of the company.
 And vehicle management should be taken just as seriously.
 For instance, business owners would never think of allowing employees to operate dangerous machinery without stringent safety measures and policies in place; but such measures are often overlooked when it comes to vehicles.